How to set up web sign-in on your own domain

 Note that visible links are preferred over invisible data, see antipattern:invisible metadata for why.

-This wiki uses indieauth.com to authenticate you.
-See indieauth.com for a list of which of your services it can use to log you in.
+This wiki uses indielogin.com to authenticate you.
+See indielogin.com for a list of which of your services it can use to authenticate you.

 Logging in via email address and SMS don’t require you to add links anywhere, but instead verify your identity via email or a short code sent to your phone.